Best in Travel is here! Discover 2025’s destinations

 Tinos: 1 day

 For a smaller-island feel, start in Tinos.
-Tranquil, with just one main town famous for its holy pilgrimage church and its marble carvers, it's ideal for foodies and those in search of an arty peace.
+Tranquil, with just one main town famous for its holy pilgrimage church and its marble carvers, the island is ideal for foodies and those in search of an arty peace.
 Some of the deep coves are accessible only on foot or by small boat.
 At the end of the day, villages swell with people tucking into superb island-grown fare, some of the best in Greece.

 Next stop: Take a ferry from Tinos to Paros (1.5 hours).